 Grandparents are important people in children’s lives and can play a significant role in family law matters.
 The Family Law Act 1975 (Cth) contains provisions allowing grandparents certain rights in relation to their grandchildren.

-Rights of Grandparents under the Family Law Act
+Rights of Grandparents Under the Family Law Act

 The Family Law recognises that children have the right to maintain regular communication with people who are considered important to their welfare, care and development.
-However, this does not mean that grandparents do not have an automatic right to spend time with their grandchildren.
+However, this does not mean that grandparents have an automatic right to spend time with their grandchildren.